U.S. SEC charges 36 firms over fraudulent muni bond offerings

-WASHINGTON (Reuters) - Thirty six municipal bond underwriters operating in the $3.7 trillion muni market will collectively pay about $9 million to settle civil charges over fraudulent offerings, as part of the first pact of its kind with U.S. regulators.
+WASHINGTON (Reuters) - Thirty six municipal bond underwriters will collectively pay about $9 million to settle civil charges over fraudulent offerings, as part of the first pact of its kind with U.S. regulators.

-The U.S. Securities and Exchange Commission said on Thursday that the charges stemmed from a March 2014 invitation to brokers and bond issuers to voluntarily report disclosure violations in offering documents, such as material misstatements and omissions.
+The U.S. Securities and Exchange Commission said on Thursday that the charges stemmed from a March 2014 invitation to brokers and bond issuers to voluntarily report their disclosure violations, such as material misstatements and omissions, in offering documents.

-“(It is) putting everyone on notice here that if there was any laxity on disclosure in the past it won’t be tolerated in the future,” said Richard Ciccarone, head of Iowa-based Merritt Research Services.

-The cases were the first under the program intended to increase transparency in a lightly regulated sector.

 In exchange for self-reporting, issuers and underwriters were told they would receive favorable settlement terms.